 Welcome to St. Mark Church

-A Statement from Bishop Lawrence Persico on Immigration
+A Statement from Bishop Lawrence Persico

 The debate over immigration has raged since President Donald Trump ordered the construction of a wall along the U.S.-Mexican border and suspended the U.S. refugee resettlement program, temporarily banning entry of all citizens from seven majority-Muslim countries.

 All of us are concerned about our country’s safety, and I support efforts to minimize terrorist risks, but establishing religious criteria to admit refugees is not in the spirit of America’s Constitution or of the Gospel.
 Prejudice does a disservice to the vast majority of immigrants and refugees.

 I join my fellow bishops throughout the United States in expressing deep concern over the religious freedom issues that a refugee ban raises.
 On Jan.
 31, the chairmen of three U.S.bishops’ committees stated “that welcoming the stranger and protecting the vulnerable lie at the core of the Christian life.”
 The United States Conference of Catholic Bishops also has denounced the construction of a wall along the U.S. border with Mexico.
 Following the words of Pope Francis, we, as Catholics, must seek to build bridges instead.

 The Diocese of Erie has stood—and will continue to stand—in solidarity with our Muslim brothers and sisters, and anyone seeking a better life, free from violence and persecution.